laraklopper/CAR-INVENTORY/README.md

 const mongoose = require("mongoose");
 ```
 The `mongoose.connect()` method to connect the database.
 The arguement passed into the `connect()` method is the connection string for the database.
+**Minimum needed to connect to the database running locally on the defaualt port:**
 ```
 //==============CONNECT TO MONGODB===============
 mongoose.Promise = global.Promise//use navtive promises